1998 Minnesota Twins season

-Like many Twins teams of its half-decade, the 1998 Minnesota Twins neither impressed nor contended.
+The 1998 Minnesota Twins season was the 38th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 17th season at Hubert H. Humphrey Metrodome and the 98th overall in the American League.

 The team finished with a 70–92 record, with subpar batting and pitching.
 The season was not without its bright spots, as individual players had solid seasons and Hall of Fame designated hitter Paul Molitor announced his retirement at the end of the season.
 Tom Kelly's team had plenty of lowlights, most notably David Wells' perfect game against the team on May 17 at Yankee Stadium.

 Regular season

 Offense

 In 1998, Twins fans witnessed the emergence of Matt Lawton and Todd Walker as major league hitters.
 The team believed Walker would be able to fill the void left after the trade of Chuck Knoblauch, who had been traded to the New York Yankees on February 6.
 Fans also saw the merciful end to the Twins' Scott Stahoviak era.
 Otis Nixon had a surprising year for a 39-year-old, hitting .297 and stealing 37 bases (leading the team).
 Molitor's hitting continued its gradual decline from his stellar 1996 campaign, with his average down to .281 and RBIs down to 69.
 These numbers were still competent and he was able to retire while playing solid baseball.